 With fast fashion and cheap, synthetic clothing being the norm these days, it’s become a little hard to know just how to keep your beloved knitwear in tip-top condition.

-Here at WoolOvers, we believe good things should last for as long as possible, which is why we’ve come up with this handy care guide to help you really make the most of your favourite natural knits…
+We believe good things should last for as long as possible, which is why we’ve come up with this handy care guide to help you really make the most of your favourite natural knits.

 Most of the garments in our collection are machine washable.
 Having said that, we recommend that you hand-wash all of our pure cashmere garments, as the nature of their super-fine fibres makes them especially vulnerable to heat and friction damage.

-Aside from that, there are a handful of other garments in our range that are also hand-wash only.
-You can find their style codes with links to their product pages below:
+Aside from that, there are a handful of other garments in our range that are also hand-wash only, please see below for recommended washing instructions.

-1 - Fill a sink or small tub with warm water, around the temperature specified on the garment label.
+2 – Fill a sink or small tub with luke warm water.

-2 – Add a teaspoon per item of a gentle laundry detergent (we recommend our very own Wool Wash infused with lemon myrtle and tea tree oil) then gently swish your knitwear around in the water, avoiding any harsh scrubbing or wringing actions.
+3 – Add a teaspoon per item of a gentle laundry detergent (we recommend our very own Wool Wash infused with lemon myrtle and tea tree oil) then gently swish your knitwear around in the water, avoiding any harsh scrubbing or wringing actions.
+Never use biological detergents, as they contain enzymes that break down fibres.

 When machine washing your natural knits, there are a few precautions you can take to minimise the risk of wear and pilling: